sutaj/CrosswordHelper__dictionary-anagram-search/README.md

 GUI version uses multithreading so your user interface is still responsive.

-Search for 3-7 chars long words take about 2 seconds from polish dictionary.
+Search for 3-7 chars long words take about 1 second from polish dictionary.